SIDN/entrada/README.md

 ENTRADA - an open source big data tool for network data analytics.

-Converting PCAP files containing DNS data to Apache Parquet files and sending the results to one of the following endpoints:
+Converting and enriching network data in PCAP format to Apache Parquet format, sending the results to one of the following endpoints:

-ENTRADA converts PCAP files containing DNS data to Apache Parquet files and sends the results to one of the following endpoints:
 - Hadoop HDFS + Impala
 - AWS S3 + Athena
 - Local disk

-All workflow actions such moving data files around and creating database tables are handled by ENTRADA.
+Apache Impala, Amazon Athena or Apache Spark can be used to analyse the generated Parquet data.

+ENTRADA handles the required workflow actions such as:
+- Creating database schema and tables
+- Creating a S3 bucket
+- Configuring S3 security policy and encryption
+- Creating filesystem directories
+- Moving data files around
+- Compacting Parquet files

 For more information see the [ENTRADA wiki](https://github.com/SIDN/entrada/wiki).

 ## How to use